 Contrary to what you might think, your employer is not continuously scheming for ways to make you work harder for less money.
 If your employer is profitable, they are certainly smart enough to realize that if they don't compensate their best employees with competitive wages, they will lose their best employees.
 They are also smart enough to realize that if they lose all of their best employees, they will likely no longer be profitable.

-So the first part of the "increase your pay" formula is to make sure you are, and continue to be, one of your employer's best employees.
-This will insure that you are paid as much as the employer can afford to pay you based on their earnings.
+So the first part of the "increase your pay" formula is to make sure you are and continue to be, one of your employer's best employees.
+This will ensure that you are paid as much as the employer can afford to pay you based on their earnings.
 And if you want to help your employer increase their earnings, encourage your co-workers to become "best" employees as well.

 What many employees fail to realize is that their employer is the goose that lays golden eggs.
 How so?
 Because each dollar you receive from your employer comes with built-in earning potential.
 If you invest a portion of each dollar you earn, you will continue to earn income from each hour's work ... for the rest of your life.
 Viola, Golden Eggs!

-However, if you fail to invest any portion of the dollars your employer is paying you, and instead spend them all on non-appreciating purchases, you have effectively turned the potential Golden Eggs into Perishable Eggs.
+However, if you fail to invest any portion of the dollars your employer is paying you, and instead spend them all on non-appreciating purchases, you have effectively turned the potential Golden Eggs into Rotten Eggs.